 Separate the Three Triangles - The altitude from the right angle of a triangle divides the triangle into two smaller right triangles that are similar to each other, and to the original triangle.
 All the relationships among the segments in this figure are based on the similarity of the three triangles.
 Many students have trouble rotating shapes in their minds, or seeing individual polygons when they are overlapping.
 It is helpful for these students to draw the triangles separately and oriented in the same direction.
 After going through the process of turning and redrawing the triangles a few times, they will remember how the triangles fit together, and this step will no longer be necessary.

-Color-Coded Flashcards – It is difficult to describe in words which segments to use in the geometric mean to find the desired segment.
+Color-Coded Flashcards - It is difficult to describe in words which segments to use in the geometric mean to find the desired segment.
 Labeling the figure with variables and using a formula is the standard method.
 The relationship is easier to remember if the labeling of the triangles is kept the same every time the figure is drawn.
-What the students need to remember, is the location of the segments relative to each other.
+The students need to remember the location of the segments relative to each other.
 Making color-coded pictures or flashcards will be helpful.
 For each relationship the figure should be drawn on both sides of the card.
 The segment whose measure is to be found should be highlighted in one color on the front, and on the back, the two segments that need to be used in the geometric mean should be highlighted with two different colors.
 Using two colors on the back is important because the segments often overlap.
 Making these cards will be helpful even if the students never use them.
 Those that have trouble remembering the relationship will use these cards frequently as a reference.

 Add a Step and Find the Areas - The exercises in this section have the students find the base or height of triangles.
 They have all the information that they need to also calculate the areas of these triangles.
 Students need practice with multi-step problems.
 Having them find the area will help them think through a more complex problem, and give them practice laying out organized work for calculations that are more complex.
 Chose to extend the assignment or not based on how well the students are doing with the material, and how much time there is to work on this section.